 - focuses on restoring tissue mobility to enhance function and health

-- looks at the whole body, and not just the area(s) where symptoms are felt – there are many possible interactions between the mechanics and function of different and sometimes distant parts of the body, and a global approach is required (cf. article on lesional chains).
+- looks at the whole body, and not just the area(s) where symptoms are felt – there are many possible interactions between the mechanics and function of different and sometimes distant parts of the body, and a global approach is required.

 During a consultation, the aim of the Osteopath is to identify and address the key areas of tissue tension and restriction in a patient.
 These are the tensions/restrictions most destabilising to the body and causing the most extensive compensations at other locations.
 For diagnosis, the Osteopath uses a combination of palpation and motion testing, as well as physical, neurological and orthopaedic examination as required.
 Because key tensions are often hidden deep in the body cavities, the Osteopath needs to look beyond the musculoskeletal ‘shell’ of the body and address the body in its entirety.
 Using his/her hands only, the Osteopath applies precise forces to gently mobilise tissues and alleviate the identified tensions/restrictions.
 Depending on the specific needs of the patient, techniques such as joint mobilisation, fascial release, muscle stretching, visceral manipulation or neural manipulation may be used.

 In Australia, Osteopathy is a 5-year university course.
 All Osteopaths are government-registered allied health professionals (for more information, see the AHPRA website).
 All major health funds recognise Osteopathy under their ancillary cover, and a referral is not required for consulting an Osteopath.
-You could also be eligible for a Medicare rebate for up to 5 sessions in a calendar year, which you can discuss with your GP.
+You may also be eligible for a Medicare rebate for up to 5 sessions in a calendar year under the Medicare Chronic Disease Management (CDM) program – please discuss this with your GP if relevant.